 - being overweight or obese

-Early diagnosis and proper treatment can help prevent or delay problems.
-Knowing what the risk factors are can help people to identify and manage diabetes before it causes problems.
+Early diagnosis and proper treatment can help prevent or delay diabetes-induced difficulties.
+Knowing the risk factors can help people to identify and manage diabetes before it causes problems.

-Regular checkups are also important.
-For example, people over age 40 who have no risk factors for diabetes should see their doctor at least every 3 years.
-People over age 40 who also have one or more risk factors should see a doctor more often.
+Regular check-ups are also important.
+For example, people over 40 years of age who have no risk factors for diabetes should see their doctor at least every 3 years.
+People with one or more risk factors should see a doctor more often.

-If a person already has type 2 diabetes, their parents, children, brothers and sisters are also at risk.
-If they haven't already done so, these family members should be urged to see a doctor about their own chance of developing diabetes.
+If a person already has type 2 diabetes, their parents, children, brothers, and sisters are also at risk.
+If they have not already done so, close family members should seek a medical opinion on their own risk of developing diabetes.